Decoding Ethereum Events

 It seems that Transfer(indexed,_,_) just beats out Transfer(_,indexed,_) … maybe I should have just done it in-order.

-1. Memory parameters are the remaining (un-indexed) log fields abi-encoded as a tuple ↩︎
+Memory parameters are the remaining (un-indexed) log fields ABI-encoded as a tuple ↩︎

-2. The indexed parameters are primarily useful for efficient filtering which is accessible via eth_getLogs ↩︎
+The indexed parameters can be used for efficient filtering via